Napier, New Zealand: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types I. It's important that you choose the necessary kind.
-The vast majority of adapters currently available are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types I. Check that you choose the right kind.
+Most adapters on sale are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 Airplane phone mount